 -Willett – Old Bardstown 90 proof square bottle – The square bottle is their own distillate

 -Woodford Reserve – Woodford Reserve

 These are all the real deal Straight Bourbon Whiskey with no flavoring or extra barrel finishing/staves added.
 They are all aged at least 4 years.
 Try all these either by buying a bottle or by buying a pour at your local watering hole.
 Narrow down your preferences to figure out your favorite.
 I could tell you my favorite, but this ain’t a whiskey review site.
-Once you have a favorite, the next time you buy a more expensive hyped up bottle, because I know you taters still will, compare them to each other.
+Once you have a favorite, explore other options from the same distillery.
+The next time you buy a more expensive hyped up bottle, because I know you taters still will, compare them to each other.
 If your favorite from the list costs $25 and the new hyped bottle was 4 times the cost, ask yourself if the new one is 4 times as good.
 Is it even better?

 I know if you truly take this approach, you will splurge way less often on these hyped bottles and you will begin to enjoy bourbon again.

 George Dickel, which is owned by Diageo, recently cleared a new label for George Dickel and for the first time called the product Bourbon instead of TN Whisky.
 Both Jack Daniels and George Dickel have always met the legal requirements to be called Bourbon although they elected to designate themselves as TN Whisk(e)y.
 Nothing about the Lincoln County Process prevents a whiskey from being bourbon.